chaos-mesh/memStress/README.md

         number of workers allocating memory (default 1)
 ```

 You can generate a model that simulates a memory usage like `memStress --size 1GiB --time 1m --workers 2`.
 This command will generate two workers, each of which will allocate 1GiB of memory and the **allocation process** will last 1 minute.

 (notice: The allocation process will last 1minute, not the program runs for 1 minute.)

-## Build:
+## Build

 `make build`